settipalli/SpringClient/README.md

 Note: The Maven Shade Plugin is bound to the `package` phase and is used to package the artifact in an uber-jar,
       including its dependencies, and creates a shaded or renamed jar in the `target` directory.

+## Add Spring Boot

+Step 11: Add SpringBoot to the Application Class.